For HOME/FREE users

 1. Time and Date

-This behaviour can occur if the time or date are not synchronized between your computer and the domain to which you are attempting to log on.
+This behavior can occur if the time or date is not synchronized between your computer and the domain to which you are attempting to log on.
 You can check and synchronize the computer time with your DC time using the command: net time /set /y or w32tm /resync

 You can run this command using the command prompt with administrator privileges.